Medical & Dental Information

 Services That are Not Covered

-• High-Risk Sports – Your insurance will not cover ice skating, skiing, snowboarding, or other “high-risk sports” unless you add sports insurance.
+• High-Risk Sports – Your insurance will not cover skiing, snowboarding, or other “high-risk sports” unless you add sports insurance.
+If you arrived or began your extension in 2025, ice skating is included in your regular insurance plan.
+If you arrived or began your exension before 2025, you need sports insurance to cover injuries related to ice skating.
 (Snow tubing does not require sports insurance.)
+See this blog post for a detailed explanation.

 • You can add sports insurance at any time during your year.